dotnet/core/roadmap.md

 Planned 1.1 features
 --------------------
-- Lot's of fixes based on feedback.
+- Lots of fixes based on feedback.
 - Support for more popular OS's/distro's that have been released since 1.0.

 Planned 1.2 features